tanzquotient/website/README.md

 * finish variables.yml

 ### Generate environment

-0. Run `pip3 install -r requirements-dev.txt --user` to ensure you have the needed python packages installed.
+0. Run `pip3 install pyyaml --user` to ensure you have the needed python packages installed.

 1. Run `./scripts/generate_env.py <default|sip> [--overrides overrides.yml]` to generate the environment.
     * `default` will create a `.env` file for Docker Compose and Django to use.
     * `sip` will read the variables provided by SIP and create a `.env` file

 ## Local development